Karolina Dean: Other versions

-House of M

-An alternate version Karolina Dean is mentioned as being a "go-to" girl for the Wolfpack.
-However, this is a ploy to capture the Wolfpack.
-It is mentioned, nonetheless, that the Pride rule Southern California.

-Marvel Zombies Halloween

-An alternate version Karolina Dean appears in Marvel Zombies.
+An alternate version of Karolina Dean appears in Marvel Zombies.
 She first appears eating Old Lace with the rest of the zombified Runaways.
 She again appears in Marvel Zombies Halloween, where she and several other zombies attempt to eat Kitty Pryde and her son, but are all killed by Mephisto.

 In other media

 Television

 Karolina Dean appears in Runaways, portrayed by Virginia Gardner.
-This version is a half-human, half-Gibborim girl.
-She descends from a family of exiled royal magistrates whose fear of removing her power dampening bracelet stems from her mother's religious background and work with the cult-like Church of Gibborim, which made Dean a target of ridicule at school.
+This version is a human-Gibborim hybrid and part of a family of exiled royal magistrates.
 Over the course of the first season, Dean slowly learns more about her true form and powers and expresses feelings toward Nico Minoru, whom she soon enters a relationship with.
-In the second season, Karolina Dean learns of her heritage and embraces her dual identity further.